-I am a Ph.D. student in the Faculty of Education in Science & Technology at the Technion – Israel Institute of Technology, under the supervision of Assosciate Professor Ayelet Baram-Tsabari and Professor Tali Tal.
+Shakked is a Ph.D. student at the Faculty of Education in Science & Technology at the Technion – Israel Institute of Technology.
+Her Ph.D. research, under the supervision of Professor Ayelet Baram-Tsabari, focuses on the links between scientific literacy, digital literacy and critical thinking and the identification of scientific conspiracies theories.

 Dalit Lan is a doctoral student under the joint guidance of Associate Prof. Ayelet Baram-Tsabari from the Faculty of Education in Science and Technology and Dr. Sagi Daliyot from the Faculty of Civil and Environmental Engineering at the Technion, and a member of the TCSS (Taking Citizen Science to School) research center.